opensearch-project/.github/RESPONSIBILITIES.md

 It is important that commit messages are helpful in understanding the reasons for a given commit and maintain good commit hygiene by only keeping the relevant information.

 Most repositories in [opensearch-project](https://github.com/opensearch-project) are configured to require commits to be squashed into a single commit when merging pull requests.
-This process needs human intervention to produce high quality commit messages.
-When merging pull requests, edit merge messages by following these steps as much as possible:
+If the pull request contains multiple commits then messages from all commits will be appended into a single message, which usually requires editing to produce a high quality commit message.
+When merging pull requests, edit commit messages by following these steps as much as possible:

 - The commit subject should be concise and clearly convey what is being merged.
 - The commit body should include the details (if any) about the commit, typically inline with the PR description.